 Mondriaan Fund staff check the submitted applications and attachments to ensure that they are complete.
 Once an application is complete, it is submitted to the committee that advises on awarding Curator Researcher grants.
 Click below to see what happens to your application.

-A Curator Researcher grant is only awarded if the committee advises to that effect, given the quality of the work in combination with the working plan, and if the committee finds this sufficiently meaningful for the development and stimulation of contemporary visual arts or cultural heritage in the Netherlands.
+A Curator Researcher grant is only awarded if the committee advises to that effect, given the quality of the work in combination with the working plan, and if the committee finds this sufficiently meaningful for the development and stimulation of contemporary visual arts or cultural heritage in the Netherlands and/or the Caribbean part of the Kingdom.

 Due to our limited budget, it is not possible to award grants to all those whose applications receive positive advisories from the committee.
 The board of the Mondriaan Fund consequently requests the committee to consider the approved applications against one another and rank them in order of priority.
 This can mean that an application can be positively assessed, but the applicant is nonetheless not awarded a grant.